juicetin/workflow-take-home-assignment/README.md

       + an alternative would be to define the test data as json, then marshal it (and if the test data is defined incorrectly, tests would fail)
       + to account for the above ^, and surface specific, actionable errors, we could define json schemas and validate them, before feeding into the tests
       + but this is somewhat premature for a pain point that may or may not be real, so I've left it as is for now
++ performance (but feels premature at this early stage, left as todos), particularly for future large workflows
+  + object pooling could help with GC churn iterating over and executing nodes
+  + can provide more initial capacities for lists, maps, etc. created using `make`, to reduce memory reallocation churn when growing the lists - a fairly accurate heuristic on top of number of nodes/edges can be used as these are workflows, not arbitrary graphs that could be wildly different in density

 ---